jameshiew/geometric-prefix-sketch-gpt-5/DESIGN.md

 * **Parameter choice.** Start with (\alpha=0.5).
 If you need higher fidelity at deeper levels (e.g., 3–5 chars), try 0.6–0.7; watch update cost ((1/(1-\alpha))).
 * **Integer ranges.** Implement a bit‑trie front end: a 64‑bit unsigned splits naturally into 64 levels; GPS updates only a constant expected number of levels; range queries decompose into (\le 2\log U) prefixes—sum their estimates.
 * **Bias/variance tuning.** You can make depth‑dependent (\alpha_\ell) (e.g., slower decay beyond depth 4) by reading more bits from the hash to sample from a *piecewise geometric* distribution; same analysis applies with (q(\ell)=\Pr[L\ge\ell]).
-* **Heavy hitters.** A truncate-to-capacity top-k compactor with capacity 8–16 per node gives good completions; scale estimates by \(1/q(|P|)\).
-The summary is nonlinear, so scaling fixes magnitudes but not the set itself—good enough because heavy items stay heavy under the subsample.
-If you need deterministic frequency guarantees, plug in a true Misra-Gries or SpaceSaving variant.
+* **Heavy hitters.** A truncate-to-capacity top-k compactor with capacity 8–16 per node gives good completions; scale estimates by \(1/q(d_{\text{summary}})\) where `d_summary` is the depth of the node that owns the summary (child depth for mid-edge prefixes).
+The summary is nonlinear and insertion-only, so scaling fixes magnitudes but not the set; if you need deterministic frequency guarantees or deletions, plug in a true Misra-Gries/SpaceSaving variant per node.

 *Mid-edge HH behavior.* When a query prefix ends in the middle of a compressed edge, we first append the remaining edge label so we can consult the downstream node’s summary.
 Only the suffixes observed at that child participate—updates that stopped exactly at the mid-edge accumulator never enter that HH summary—so the completions you see are always of the form `prefix + remaining_edge + hh_suffix`.
 * **Promotion policy.** If you “promote” certain prefixes to exact maintenance (force \(q=1\)), keep the policy deterministic and shared across shards so merges stay unbiased.